Allium/WithoutHeadOrFoot/_posts/2016-10-31-Crisis-Line.md

 `Yvonne-Then:` *(Same caller)* Have you spoken to the police? &hellip; Stay on the phone, I'm here.
 What's your address, let me call them.

 `Yvonne-Now:` I'd drink cup after cup of tea; there was something symbolic about pissing it all away when I got home, relieving myself of that weight.
 And then a week of classes and assignments: of marine ecology, intro biochemistry, cellular biology.
 A week of coffee with friends.
-I'd go to see whatever was playing off-peak at the local cinema, I didn't really care; and when it was over and the patchwork audience dispersed, I'd walk home in the night breeze.
+I'd go to see whatever was playing off-peak at the local cinema.
+It was an event, something I did.
+And when it was over and the patchwork audience dispersed, I'd walk home in the night breeze.
-*(She's verging on a poeticised reality, trying to conjure the rest of her life into meaningful focus.
-She is still so young.)*
+*(An obviously poeticised reality.
+She's trying to conjure the rest of her life into meaningful focus.
+She's still so young.)*

 *Yvonne-Then picks up the phone loudly; Yvonne-Now looks over to her and her smile tightens.*